bbatsov/batsov.com/_posts/2011-10-09-getting-started-with-emacs-24.markdown

 properly - not that much.
-That's why I've created the [Emacs Prelude](https://github.com/bbatsov/prelude) - an advanced Emacs setup specifically for Emacs 24 that has been tested to properly work on OSX, Linux and Windows.
+That's why I've created the [Emacs Prelude](https://github.com/bbatsov/prelude) - an advanced Emacs setup specifically for Emacs 24 that has been tested to properly work on OS X, Linux and Windows.

 Its installation is dead simple: